 For someone to be diagnosed with an anxiety disorder, Morton says they need to have exhibited at least three symptoms of anxiety over the course of six months, including trouble sleeping, restlessness, and difficulty controlling worry.

 People who identify as having high-functioning anxiety may have only a few symptoms of anxiety, and may even experience panic attacks, but "they’re still able to get up and go to work, either through sheer force or [because] the symptoms are not as intense," Morton says.
 "Then that would be high-functioning anxiety."

 But, just because high-functioning anxiety isn't listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM), which doctors use diagnose mental health disorders, doesn't mean that it isn't something people can experience.
-After all, an estimated 40 million adults in the U.S. experience anxiety, and it's reasonable to say that many of them experience it in different ways.
+After all, an estimated 40 million adults in the US experience anxiety, and it's reasonable to say that many of them experience it in different ways.
+In the UK more than 1 in 10 people are likely to have a ‘disabling anxiety disorder’ at some stage in their life.
 However, part of why "high-functioning anxiety" isn't an official diagnosis is because being functional can mean a lot of different things to different people.